|

 his greatest originality: the complete demystification of the One

-without reducing it to materialism.
+without reducing it to substance, i.e. materialism.
 “Life

 does not need purpose to be good.
 VII.
 The Modernity: Quantum Physics and Information